U.N. ends mandate for NATO operations in Libya

 The NTC officially announced Libya's liberation on October 23, days after the capture and death of Gaddafi.

 Western diplomats said council members did not want to wait.
-While NATO will terminate its military operations to protect civilians on Monday, a NATO official in Brussels said member states of the alliance were free to give further security aid to Libya individually.
+They said issues such as Libya's border security fell outside the U.N. mandate.
+A NATO official in Brussels, however, said member states of the alliance were free to give further security aid to Libya individually.

 The resolution does not lift the arms embargo or other U.N. sanctions on Libya that have been in place for half a year.
 The resolution approved on Thursday made clear that weapons were a problem, voicing "concern at the proliferation of arms in Libya and its potential impact on regional peace and security."